AlphaSue/clean_data_course_proj/README.md

 ###Details on the `run_analysis.R` script

-An well-commented R script called run_analysis.R that does the analysis and creates the tidy data set.
-Details are provided below. by doing the following:
+The `run_analysis.R` script is a well-commented R script that does the analysis and creates the tidy data set by doing the following:

 >1.
 Merges the training and the test sets to create one data set.
 >2.
 Extracts only the measurements on the mean and standard deviation for each measurement.